Start your career in Animal Care with the Certificate II in Animal Studies.

 - Trainers will attend the workplace 4 times annually to conduct training and assessment - students must be available to meet their trainer at the agreed time and date

-- Victorian students attend the Wangaratta Regional Study Centre for single day workshops on each school holidays, April, July and September.
+- Victorian students attend the Wangaratta Regional Study Centre for 1-day workshop each school holiday; April, July and September.

-- All VETiS students must complete 40 hours of structured workplace learning in an animal care facility.
+- All VETDSS students must complete 40 hours of structured workplace learning in an animal care facility.

 Where to From Here